MathsandDataNYU/web/content/seminar.md

 #### <a name="lenaic"></a> Lenaic Chizat: Analysis of Gradient Methods for the Optimization of wide two layer neural networks

 Gradient-based optimization algorithms applied to artificial neural networks with many parameters typically lead to models with good train and test performance.
 Two lines of theoretical research have recently emerged as attempts to explain this phenomenon: the lazy training and the mean-field analysis.
 The lazy training analysis studies the situation when a model remains in a small neighborhood of its initialization throughout training and implicitly performs a kernel regression; and the mean-field analysis is a general description of the training dynamics of infinitely wide two-layer neural networks.
 In this talk, I will present the insights brought by these analyses, their connections, strengths and limitations.

-#### <a name="laumond"></a> Jean-Paul Laumond: Robotics AI: learning versus understanding

-Summary: Robotics is a matter of space inversion: how an action expressed in the physical space is translated into the robot sensorimotor space?
-Performing tasks as parking a car or grasping an object on the floor requires to elucidate or at least control the underlying laws of the physical world.
-As a first exemple derived from the research in mobile robotics, we will see how the explicit knowledge of the geometry of nonholonomic systems gives rise to efficient and provable algorithms.
-The second exemple is based on the study of bipedal locomotion: we will see how the law underlying the shape of locomotor trajectories can be elucidated via inverse optimal control approaches.
-Finally I will conclude on some open problems in robot motion planning and control that would deserve to be revisited in the light of learning approaches.

-Bio: Jean-Paul Laumond is a roboticist.
-He is emeritus researcher at CNRS in Paris (ENS-CNRS-INRIA UMR lab 8548).
-He is IEEE Fellow and the 2016 recipient of the IEEE Inaba Technical Award for Innovation Leading to Production.
-He is a member of the French Academy of Technologies and of the French Academy of Sciences.